MediaPlay-Discord/metaverse/README.md

 # Why use Godot for the client?
 Some people used Godot as well to make simple games with the Matrix protocol, so why not?

 # What platforms will it support?
-Windows, macOS, GNU/Linux, Android, iOS, HTML5?
-Godot supports those platforms, but I will be exporting it for Windows, GNU/Linux, Android, and HTML5 for now.
-Feel free to clone the repository and export it yourself for the platform you want.
+Mostly the desktop (Windows, macOS, GNU/Linux), but soon mobile (Android) as well.

+# VR?
+Soon enough, though it'll be available on mobile. (if you have a VR headset for phones like Google Cardboard, VR BOX, ...)

+---

 Web 3.0 will definitely come soon.
 Not sure if the metaverse is (really) the future of the internet or is just a hype.